organicaudio/useful-code-snippets2/docs/ansible-overview.md

 ## concepts

 - Ansible runs agentless.
-The remote machine just needs ssh installed.
+The remote machine just needs ssh installed (and for many modules python and pip).
 - the machine which got the executables installed is called **control node**
 - the managed machines are called **managed nodes** or informally **hosts**
 - a list of managed nodes is called **inventory** or informally **hostfile**